Todd Rose: Research

 Rose's research focus is in the area of the Science of the Individual.
 His TEDx talk, "The Myth of Average", communicates the basic principles of the science of the individual and shows how its findings can be harnessed by parents, teachers, managers, and individuals to improve performance.
 In an excerpt from the book, End of Average, Rose relates that in the 1940s, after multiple flying accidents, the US Air Force required adjustable airplane cockpit equipment when measurements revealed zero pilots were in the average range of 10 body measurements from a population of 4,063 pilots.
 The measurements revealed that with only three of the ten size measurements, neck circumference, thigh circumference and wrist circumference, fewer than 3.5 per cent of pilots would fit within the average sizes on the three measurements.
 If a cockpit was designed for an average pilot, the cockpit fit no pilot.

+Rose has also introduced the concept of Collective Illusion(s), the phenomenon of people holding an opinion that is widely shared but that they believe is theirs alone thus staying silent from fear of persecution or rejection.
+Through his work, he has shown that this illusion affects people in any society that demands a certain kind of cultural conformity.

 Populace

 To socialize insights from the Science of the Individual, and use its findings to advance public systems and culture change, Rose co-founded Populace with Parisa Rouhani.
 Populace is a Boston-based 501(c)3 think tank focused on advancing opportunities, so all people have the chance to live fulfilling lives in a thriving society.

-In 2023, the think tank conducted a private opinion survey about the concept of the American Dream.
+In 2022, Populace conducted a survey to measure what the public would prioritize about the K-12 education system in America.
+The survey called the Purpose of Education Index was a private opinion survey, which showed the gaps between public expectations and actual outcomes, giving findings into trust, relevance and perceived value in education systems.
+In 2023, the think tank conducted another private opinion survey, called Success Index, about the concept of the American Dream.
 The findings of the survey showed that Americans now prioritize personal achievements, such as financial independence, enjoying work, parenthood and secure retirement, over fame and wealth.
 Populace has also conducted a survey, called Social Pressure Index, which measures the gap between Americans' private beliefs and public opinions on sensitive topics, based on over 19,000 nationally representative responses.
 The survey was done in partnership with Gradient and YouGov.